 A New Concern

 Many candidates campaigning for office overlook one important belief of many voters.
 Many of them who live in Northern Davis County do NOT feel the need for change.
-They see the State has plenty of jobs, the economy is doing fine, the state budget is balanced.
+They see the State has plenty of jobs, the economy "was" doing fine, the state budget is balanced.
 In fact, life for 18% of those residents surveyed last year thought their personal life was "pretty good," the most agreed upon response of the 903 residents responding to my open-ended survey last year.

 I will leave Office after eight years so that I will not make politics a career and avoid depending on being in Office for my livelihood.